 Another issue is pressure.
 Many new ice machines require 30-40 PSI (pounds per square inch) to function properly.
 A residential RO system drops the incoming pressure by 30-35% If you are starting out with 70-80 PSI, that is acceptable, but if the incoming water pressure is 40-60 PSI, there may be a problem.
 Volume and pressure are separate problems.
 You may have enough pressure to operate an ice machine, but not sufficient volume and it’s not as simple as adding another tank with plenty of volume and little pressure.

 Sizing a reverse osmosis system is critical when you have multiple outlets, especially if one or more is an under-the-counter ice-maker.
 Most residential reverse osmosis systems are 24 to 50 GPD (gallons per day), which is not nearly enough for such an ice-maker.
 Additionally, production is reduced whenever the water temperature is below 77 degrees F, and whenever the pressure is below 60 PSI.
 In the real world, a 50 GPD reverse osmosis system in the Midwest may produce 20-25 GPD, when the demand may be up to 150 GPD.

 However, there are solutions, and they do not have to be extremley expensive.
-One solution is to install a larger system, such as a 300 GPD system or a high production system, such as GE’s Merlin system, which produces 1/2 GPM of RO water.
+One solution is to install a larger system, such as a 300 GPD system or a high production system.
 Another solution is to boost the incoming pressure with a booster pump or boosting the system pressure to 80 PSI with a Demand Delivery Pump.
 Look for these under out reverse osmosis systems.
 This type of system will provide plenty of high quality, great-tasting RO water, without running out!
 So, you can use RO water on ice machines (we install RO systems on very large commercial machines).
 They just have to be sized properly.